 Software and/or firmware on the wireless access points must be updated when available

-Wireless devices must only be installed only by the company's IT department or approved third parties
+Wireless devices must only be installed only by the company's IT department or approved third parties.

 Channels used by wireless devices should be evaluated to ensure that they do not interfere with company equipment.